Mojszli/MacOs-Vm/README.md

-# MacOs-Vm

-## Disclaimer, if you see any command to run close the vm and run the cmd as admin EVERYTIME
+# Disclaimer, if you see any command to run close the vm and run the cmd as admin EVERYTIME

-**I will be adding pictures once i get my computer**
+### And if you can undestard the process that I'm saying [this link](https://www.youtube.com/watch?v=UkdBarxP4nw) will help you out ;p

 This repository is for MacOS Vm help Like iso files ect.

-First you need to install [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the preffered iso file from either [this link](https://archive.org/details/macos_iso) or [this link](https://archive.org/details/macOS-X-images)
+First you need to install [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads) and the
+preffered iso file from either [this link](https://archive.org/details/macos_iso) or [this link](https://archive.org/details/macOS-X-images)

-Then if you have installed it dont open anything but in the settings disable core isolation and disable hyper-v with this command bcdedit <ins>/set hypervisorlaunchtype off</ins>
+Then if you have installed it dont open anything, but in the settings
+<ins>disable core isolation</ins> and <ins>disable hyper-v with this command bcdedit</ins> <ins>/set hypervisorlaunchtype off</ins>
 Please restart your computer,

 Now you need to open the Vm, click on the new button